-Most of us will struggle with back pain at some point in our adulthood.
+Most of us will struggle with pain at some point in our adulthood.

-In fact, per the CDC (May 2020), back pain may be the most commonly reported pain, affecting around 25% of adults.
-Bed rest is not usually recommended for pain; correct activity is usually the most helpful for your recovery.
-So, for people whose back or neck pain is intermittent, there may be days when you just need quick relief from your pain, in order to keep moving.
+Per the CDC (2019), 59% of all adults reported experiencing pain, with back pain as the most commonly reported pain of all adults.
+That same report recorded back pain to be affecting around 45% of older adults.
+Bed rest is not usually recommended for back pain; correct activity is usually the most helpful for your recovery.
+So, for people whose back or body pain is intermittent, there may be days when you just need quick relief from your pain, in order to keep moving.

 Although the science behind medication, heat and cold for back pain is not conclusive, many people report short term pain relief with these measures.
 And if a cold pack, hot bath, jacuzzi, or heating pad allows you to get up and walk, and be active, then it is achieving it’s purpose!